bregman-arie/devops-exercises/exercises/flask_container_ci2/README.md

-Your mission, should you choose to accept it, involves fixing the app in this directory, containerize it and set up a CI for it.
+Your mission, should you choose to accept it, involves developing an app, containerize it and set up a CI for it.
 Please read carefully all the instructions.

 If any of the following steps is not working, it is expected from you to fix them